As eCommerce business owners, you don't need any introduction to online sales promotions.

 - Your email content

-Furthermore, email offers a direct line to customers.
-Email allows you to send highly relevant offers and promotions that add value to each individual customer.
+Email also allows you to send highly relevant offers that add value to each individual customer.

 Create a sense of urgency to persuade prospects to buy right now.